Skip to main content Skip to search Skip to search

 About the author

 Briana Corr Scott as born in Salem, MA, and grew up in New Hampshire.
 Her love of painting began early in life, and continued during her studies at the Massachusetts College of Art in Boston.
 She moved to Dartmouth, Nova Scotia, in 2006, where she lives with her husband and three young children.
 She now works from a home studio, and her paintings and poems are inspired by the natural world, particularly the Nova Scotia coast.
-She Dreams of Sable Island is her first book.
+She is also the author of She Dreams of Sable Island.

 Editorial Reviews